artainmo/total_perspective_vortex/README.md

 ###### Neural Networks
 Deep learning models like Convolutional Neural Networks (CNNs) or Recurrent Neural Networks (RNNs) can also be applied to EEG data.
 CNNs can be used to capture spatial features, and RNNs can be applied to time-series EEG data.
 However, they typically require larger amounts of data and computational resources.

-Stochastic-gradient-descend, a technique used in neural-networks, is ideal for incremental self-updating of the model during real-time processing.
+Stochastic-gradient-descend (SGD), a technique used in neural-networks, is ideal for incremental self-updating of the model during real-time processing.

 ###### K-Nearest Neighbors (KNN)
 KNN is a simple and interpretable supervised classification algorithm that can be used with CSP-transformed EEG data.